 For an individual receiving HWD benefits who appears to no longer meet the disability requirements for the BCG, follow local procedures to obtain an ETR decision from the HWD program manager before terminating coverage.

 Example: #1 - An HWD individual receives a letter from SSA that states he/she no longer meets the disability requirement to receive SSDI cash after completing his/her Trial Work Period (TWP) and has earnings at or above the substantial gainful activity (SGA) level for one subsequent month.

 He/she will be eligible for and receive the SSDI benefit for that one month and the following two months.
 However, during any month in which earnings fall below the SGA level, the individual remains eligible for his/her SSDI cash benefit during the Extended Period of Eligibility (EPE).
 The EPE begins the month after the TWP ends.
 The individual should contact the Social Security Administration (SSA) to confirm when their TWP ended once their SSA cash benefit ends because of earning at or above the SGA level.
 To receive SSDI for a month in which earnings fall below SGA, the client must call SSA and document for them the amount of earnings; no application is necessary.

-Example: #2 - An individual completes the EPE and remains enrolled in HWD.
+Example: #2: An individual completes the EPE and remains enrolled in HWD.
 If medical improvement has occurred, the client's coverage continues until the completion of a disability determination for the Medically Improved Group (MIG) by the Division of Disability Determination Services (DDS).
 Obtain an ETR decision from the HWD program manager and continue HWD coverage until a redetermination of eligibility for the MIG is completed.
 To facilitate the MIG determination, see instructions provided in the NGMA overview.

 To approve HWD coverage for a member of the MIG, use the new "Disability Source" (CD) code to indicate the client has a medically improved disability as determined by the HWD program manager.